AndrewRyaguzov/AVT-716/README.md

 # AVT-716
-Repo for university laboratory works
+Repo for university laboratory works.
 Each student has his own branch